 Exercise affects several things, like hormones, aging, and blood circulation.
 Hormones dictate how well your hair grows.

-Many people notice that their hair grows quicker in summer, as heat and the sun encourages hormone production.
+Many people notice that their hair grows quicker in summer, as heat and the sun encourage hormone production.

 Blood circulation also matters as greater blood flow energizes the Anagen stage of the hair growth cycle.
 Exercise improves blood flow, which will increase the amount of blood that travels to your hair follicles.

 Decreasing stress isn’t the easiest thing to do, but lowering stress levels can improve your health.
-High stress is linked with heart disease and breathing difficulties, but it can also prevent your hair from growing as much.
+High stress is linked with heart disease and breathing difficulties but can also prevent your hair from growing as much.

-You can try to manage your stress by making sure you’re sleeping rough.
+You can manage your stress by ensuring you’re sleeping rough.
 Tiredness and exhaustion can all increase your stress levels.